 Hard Boiled Eggs: You can cook the hard boiled eggs ahead of time and refrigerate the cooked eggs until you are ready to use them.
 Learn how to boil eggs that are perfectly cooked.
 If you have an Instant Pot, try my easy peel Instant Pot Hard Boiled Eggs recipe.
-I like to halve the eggs for this spinach salad because they tend to fall apart more when I slice them into smaller pieces.
+I like to cut the eggs in half for this spinach salad because they tend to fall apart more when I slice them into smaller pieces.

 Other Ingredient Ideas: Sometimes when I make this salad I add avocado, fresh tomatoes, red onion or radishes.
 Make additions or substitutions to suit your tastes!